chrisdonahue/sheetsage/README.md

 ## Licensing considerations

-While all of the _code_ in this repository is released under a permissive MIT license, **the "Sheet Sage" system as a whole contains numerous additional licensing considerations especially regarding commercial use**.
+While all of the _code_ in this repository is released under a permissive MIT license, **the "Sheet Sage" system as a whole contains numerous additional licensing considerations that especially affect commercial use**.

-Because they are derived from user contributions to [HookTheory](https://forum.hooktheory.com/tos), all of the files referenced in [`hooktheory.json`](https://github.com/chrisdonahue/sheetsage/blob/main/sheetsage/assets/hooktheory.json) and [`sheetsage.json`](https://github.com/chrisdonahue/sheetsage/blob/main/sheetsage/assets/sheetsage.json) (which are downloaded by the [`prepare.sh`](https://github.com/chrisdonahue/sheetsage/blob/main/prepare.sh) script and used by [`sheetsage.sh`](https://github.com/chrisdonahue/sheetsage/blob/main/sheetsage.sh)) are released under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
+Because they are trained on user contributions to [HookTheory](https://forum.hooktheory.com/tos), the transcription models underneath the hood of Sheet Sage (specifically, all of the files referenced in [`sheetsage.json`](https://github.com/chrisdonahue/sheetsage/blob/main/sheetsage/assets/sheetsage.json) which are downloaded by the [`prepare.sh`](https://github.com/chrisdonahue/sheetsage/blob/main/prepare.sh) script) are released under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
 Moreover, Sheet Sage makes use of [`madmom`](https://github.com/CPJKU/madmom), [Jukebox](https://github.com/openai/jukebox), and [Melisma](https://www.link.cs.cmu.edu/melisma/intro.html), which all have additional licensing terms affecting commercial use.

 Please ensure your use of Sheet Sage complies with all licensing terms.